 Once we captured the traffic data sets, the aforementioned five flow exporters are applied on the traffic captures.
-Figure 2 presents the number of extracted flows by each of the tools on all of the data sets.
-However, Conficker (NIMS) data (approximately 15 million packets) is actually much bigger than the other data sets, so we only presented a 0.5% of it (i.e. about 10000 number of flows for Softflowd) to be able to have a readable Fig. 2.
-As shown in Fig. 2, Tranalyzer, Maji and Softflowd tools export almost the same number of flows for all of the data sets.
+Fig. 2 presents the number of extracted flows by each of the tools on all of the data sets: one nonmalicious and eight malicious data sets.
+However, Conficker (NIMS) data (approximately 15 million packets) are actually much bigger than the other data sets; thus, we only presented 0.5% of it (i.e., about 10 000 number of flows for Softflowd) to be able to have a readable Fig. 2.
+As shown in Fig. 2, Tranalyzer, Maji, and Softflowd tools export almost the same number of flows for all of the data sets.
 They also provide the highest number of flows for a given traffic data set.
-This is not surprising since all three of these tools are uni-directional flow exporters.
+This is not surprising since all three of these tools are unidirectional flow exporters.
 On the other hand, YAF and Netmate did not show any consistent behavior over the data sets.
 This might be caused by the rules defined by the tools.
-For example, Netmate did not export any flow for Kelihos (NETRESEC) because in that data set, the number of out of order packets was higher than the acceptable threshold defined in Netmate.
-A comparison between the number of exported flows by uni-directional and bi-directional exporters shows that the number of exported flows by uni-directional exporters is almost two times higher than the number of flows by bi-directional exporters for all of the data sets except for Citadel (NIMS) and Zeus (NIMS).
-This shows that Citadel (NIMS) and Zeus (NIMS) have more one-way communications that are split into multiple flows by the exporters according to the maximum lifetime threshold.
+For example, Netmate did not export any flow for Kelihos (NE-TRESEC) because, in that data set, the number of out-of-order packets was higher than the acceptable threshold defined in Netmate.
+A comparison between the numbers of exported flows by uni- and bidirectional exporters shows that the number of exported flows by unidirectional exporters is almost two times higher than the number of flows by bidirectional exporters for all of the data sets, except for Citadel (NIMS) and Zeus (NIMS).
+This shows that Citadel (NIMS) and Zeus (NIMS) have more one-way communications than the other data sets, which can be caused by the number of unsuccessful connection requests or long (unclosed) connections that are split into multiple flows by the exporters according to the maximum lifetime threshold.

 Table I shows the number of features supported by each of the exporters.
-Because of the page limitations, we cannot give the full list of these attributes in this paper, but interested readers can visit the website for each tool and see the full list of these attributes.
-We employed all of features provided by the exporters/collectors as inputs to our machine learning classifiers except the IP addresses, port numbers and any non-numeric features.
-The reasons behind these are as follows: IP addresses can be anonymized whereas port numbers can be assigned dynamically.
+Due to space limitations, we cannot give the full list of these attributes in this paper, but interested readers can visit the web site for each tool and see the full list of these attributes.
+We employed all of features provided by the exporters/collectors as inputs to our machine learning classifiers, except the IP addresses, port numbers, and any nonnumeric features.
+The reasons behind these are as follows: IP addresses can be anonymized, whereas port numbers can be assigned dynamically.
 Thus, employing such features may decrease the generalization abilities of the detection systems for unseen behaviors.
-Moreover, the presentation of non-numeric features may introduce other biases to the classifiers [42] so it is left to future work to introduce such features.
+Moreover, the presentation of nonnumeric features may introduce other biases to the classifiers [43]; thus, it is left to future work to introduce such features.